The applicant will need to apply for an operating licence from the Gambling Commission before they apply.

 East Riding of Yorkshire Council

 or via one of the customer service centres.
-Please use our customer service centre finder to locate your nearest centre.
+Please use our customer service centre finder to locate a centre.

 The applicant must also give notice of their application for a premises licence to the following authorities; Gambling Commission, HMRC, Police Chief, Fire and Rescue, Environmental Health Department, Local Licensing Authority, Child Protection Service.